 Drone photography: Carlos Fernandes, 2022

-In 2019, UNESCO awarded the University of Porto, through FAUP, the Chair "Heritage, Cities and Landscapes.
-Sustainable Management, Conservation, Planning and Design".
+In 2019, UNESCO awarded the University of Porto, through the Faculty of Architecture of the University of Porto (FAUP), the Chair “Heritage, Cities and Landscapes: Sustainable Management, Conservation, Planning and Project”.

-This is the first UNESCO Chair granted to the University of Porto in the field of Cultural Heritage and was the outcome of a demanding evaluation by a team of international experts, following an application submitted by FAUP.
-The Chair’s core areas of activity include advanced education and training, research, knowledge transfer, and international cooperation.
+This is the first UNESCO Chair granted to the University of Porto in the field of Cultural Heritage, resulting from a rigorous evaluation conducted by an international panel of experts, following an application submitted by FAUP.
+The Chair’s primary areas of activity include teaching and advanced training, research, knowledge transfer, and international cooperation.

-The awarding of this Chair represents a significant recognition of the work developed over many years at FAUP and the Centre for Studies in Architecture and Urbanism (CEAU), in support of the safeguarding and enhancement of heritage as a resource and a driver for the qualified development of territories, cities, and landscapes.
+The establishment of this Chair represents significant recognition of the work carried out over several years at FAUP and at the Centre for Studies in Architecture and Urbanism (CEAU), currently designated as the Nuno Portas Centre for Studies (CENP), in promoting the safeguarding and enhancement of cultural heritage as a resource and driver for the qualified development of territories, cities, and landscapes.

-As the name suggests, the Chair will focus on the management and conservation of cultural heritage, as well as on planning and design processes, with the aim of promoting high-quality contemporary intervention in heritage resources.
+As its name suggests, the Chair focuses on the management and conservation of cultural heritage, as well as on planning and design processes, with the aim of promoting high-quality contemporary interventions in heritage assets.

-Aligned with the Sustainable Development Goals of the UN’s 2030 Agenda, the Chair aims to develop innovative and sustainable practices in the management and enhancement of cultural heritage as a development resource.
+In line with the United Nations 2030 Agenda for Sustainable Development, the Chair aims to develop innovative and sustainable practices in the management and enhancement of cultural heritage, understood simultaneously as a resource for development and as a value to be transmitted to future generations.

-The Chair also seeks to support the management and new nomination processes for World Heritage Sites in Portugal and internationally, especially in the context of North-South cooperation, including countries with heritage influenced by Portuguese culture (Africa, Asia, South America).
+The Chair also seeks to support the management and new nomination processes for World Heritage sites, both in Portugal and internationally, particularly within the framework of North–South cooperation, including countries with Portuguese-influenced heritage (Africa, Asia, and South America).

-The project intends to serve as an open, participatory platform, promoting cooperation networks both nationally and internationally (NGOs, higher education institutions, public and private bodies, the UNESCO Chairs network, among others).
+The initiative aims to function as an open, participatory platform that fosters collaboration and promotes cooperation networks at both national and international levels (including NGOs, higher education institutions, public and private organisations, and the UNESCO Chairs network, among others).

-This Chair aligns with FAUP’s strategy of diversifying its educational offerings and consolidating scientific research excellence within national and international collaboration networks.
-At the same time, it continues the promotion of best practices in built heritage intervention, a tradition rooted in the work of FAUP’s renowned masters and carried on—both in teaching and practice—by their disciples.
+This Chair aligns with FAUP’s strategy of diversifying its educational offer and consolidating scientific research of excellence within national and international collaborative networks.
+At the same time, it continues to promote best practices in interventions in the built heritage, as evidenced in the landmark works of its masters and currently sustained—both pedagogically and professionally—by their successors.

-The initiatives developed under this Chair aim to contribute meaningfully to social engagement, reinforcing the role of heritage as a social construct intrinsically linked to community identity, appreciation, and recognition.
+The initiatives developed within the scope of this Chair aim to establish a meaningful contribution to society, reinforcing the recognition of cultural heritage as a social construct intrinsically linked to community identity, valuation, and care.

 Cátedras UNESCO e Redes UNITWIN

-Launched in 1992, the UNESCO UNITWIN Chairs Programme promotes cooperation and networking among universities worldwide, aiming to strengthen institutional capacities through knowledge sharing and collaborative work.
-The UNITWIN Network brings together over 700 institutions in 114 countries.
+Launched in 1992, the UNESCO Chairs Programme (UNITWIN) promotes international cooperation and networking among universities, with the aim of strengthening institutional capacities through knowledge sharing and collaborative work.
+The UNITWIN network brings together more than 700 institutions across 115 countries.

-In Portugal, there are currently 13 UNESCO Chairs.
-At the University of Porto, alongside the new Chair “Heritage, Cities and Landscapes.
-Sustainable Management, Conservation, Planning and Design”, there is also the “Life on Land” Chair, active since 2017 and coordinated by the Research Centre in Biodiversity and Genetic Resources (CIBIO-InBIO), under the direction of Nuno Ferrand de Almeida, scientific coordinator of CIBIO-InBIO.
+In Portugal, there are 24 UNESCO Chairs.
+In addition to the Chair “Heritage, Cities and Landscapes: Sustainable Management, Conservation, Planning and Design”, the University of Porto also hosts the Chairs “Life on Land”, coordinated by the Research Centre in Biodiversity and Genetic Resources (CIBIO-InBIO), and “Ocean Expert – Scientific Education of Children for Ocean Management: Supporting the Blue Economy”, coordinated by the Interdisciplinary Centre of Marine and Environmental Research (CIIMAR).

 Objectives